 RPO in football stands for Run Pass Option.

 It essentially looks like a run play.
-The line blocks run, the running back anticipates the handoff and the Quarterback can give it.
+The line blocks run, and the running back anticipates the handoff, which the quarterback can give.

 The pass option is built-in, typically on the front side.